 Phoenix FD for 3ds Max comes in 2 build types - compatible with V-Ray 5 and V-Ray Next.
 If you don't have V-Ray, it does not matter at all which one you install - Phoenix would still be able to simulate, load, save and preview caches, and it would render with the Scanline Renderer.
 If you do have V-Ray 5 or V-Ray Next, please take care to install a matching Phoenix build.
 You can see the system requirements of Phoenix FD here.

 Rendering Phoenix simulations

-Renderers with official support for Phoenix FD for 3ds Max are: V-Ray, Corona, Octane and Scanline.
+Renderers with official support for Phoenix FD 4 for 3ds Max are: V-Ray Next and newer, Corona 6 and newer, Octane and Scanline.
 Mesh mode rendering is supported by any CPU renderer for 3ds Max.
 Phoenix FD can also be rendered by 3rd party plugins or external software after exporting the simulation grid, mesh or particle data to OpenVDB, Field3D, Alembic, Thinkbox X-Mesh, V-Ray VRmesh or VRscene or Krakatoa PRT.
 Phoenix can also shade data from other software with its dedicated volumetric shader for fire/smoke or its Particle Shader by importing OpenVDB, Field3D or Krakatoa PRT data.